 Perfect for a gathering, Birkmere comes with sumptuous interiors that invite milling around with drinks in happy groups just as much as curling up with a good book on squishy sofas by the wood burning stove.
 Superbly presented communal rooms include the games room, ideal for enjoying an aperitif over a game of snooker.

 The solar is a stunning space, taking up the whole first floor of one wing of the castle.

 The kitchen is huge and packed to the gunwales with culinary aids.
 Once you’ve cooked up a storm (or been cooked for), the splendid dining room is the place to enjoy it, with its bucolic views through the French windows.

-A huge kitchen comes fully loaded, with four-door oven-gas Aga, separate hob and electric oven.
+At Birkmere Hall a huge kitchen comes fully loaded, with four-door oven-gas Aga, separate hob and electric oven.
 There are two American-style side-by-side refrigerators, a microwave, two dishwashers, a washing machine and tumble dryer.
-If you prefer to dine with the sun on your back, a Weber barbecue awaits your sizzling steaks.
+If you prefer to dine with the sun on your back, a Weber barbecue awaits you sizzling steaks.

-Sainsbury’s or Tesco will deliver groceries, or you can tuck in to specialty local meats and veg brought right to your door.
+Sainsbury’s or Tesco will deliver groceries, or you can tuck in to speciality meats and veg bought right to your door.
 Try delicious Staffield Hall meat pies followed by Rowley’s Raspberries picked fresh from the field.

 The bedroom is where the day ends, but with several luxurious options split over the two castellated towers of Birkmere Hall and three luxurious nearby cottages, it’s tough to know where to begin.